Kuz-1337/Kuz1337J/README-EN.md

 # Hi there 👋

-I'm a Secondary School Student and a Developer.
+I'm a secondary school student and a developer.

 You can call me JigokuZ or Kuz_1337